 Diving Below: The Depths of the Lake of the Ozarks

-by Christy Wagner, Lake Ozark
+by Christy Wagner, Editor

 Aptly dubbed The Magic Dragon for its vast, serpentine-shaped main channel, the iconic, near century-old Lake of the Ozarks gives way to four separate arms and hundreds of subdividing coves along 100 nautical miles.
 With a surface area of 54,000 acres, its seemingly endless expanse flows across three counties and it is the state’s second largest lake; second only to Truman Lake by a mere 1,600 acres of surface area.

 Ranked by some as one of America’s most dangerous lakes, those who live for and love the Lake of the Ozarks know better than to define our waters by one singular component.
 As deadly as any traversable waterway will inevitably be, there is also great allure.
 Home to the largest unsanctioned boat race in the United States of America, our late-August waters allow for 100,000 spectators to safely observe a vast array of vessels racing by at speeds of more than 200 miles per hour.
 The Lake of the Ozarks Shootout is second to none.

 For both primary and secondary residents (and fellow lake enthusiasts alike), we’ve boated, fished, swam – and maybe even raced – in these waters one hundred times over.
 We know its unfathomable beauty along with its unforgiving nature while striking a fine balance between carefree exultation and responsible navigating.
 From dam to dam and beneath the height of a boundless sky, we skim above unseen depths of more than 100 feet like freshly skipped rocks with no thought for what lies below.

 But what does lie below the water’s surface, and what does it feel like to actually be down there?